mviscardi/donation-analytics/README.md

 We solve the donation analytics challenge for the Insight Data Engineering program.
 The instructions for the challenge can be found at https://github.com/InsightDataScience/donation-analytics/ .

 # Running the code
-run.sh located in the root runs src/donation-analytics.py to give a list of repeat donor data.
+run.sh located in the root runs src/donation-analytics.py and outputs a text file of repeat donor data to ./output.

 donation-analytics.py requires three arguments: two input files (a stream and percentile) and one output file.